micahjsmith/website/content/blog/mlsys-2020.md

 The goal is thus to make data science development more like open-source software
 development: collaborative, modular, tested, scalable.
-In Ballet, we identity feature engineering as one process that can be decomposed into modular pieces: the definition of individual features.
+In Ballet, we identity feature engineering as one process that can be decomposed into modular pieces: the definitions of individual features.
 These features can be written in separate Python source files in 10 or so lines of code, using our simple API based on declaring inputs from a fixed data frame and specifying a scikit-learn style transformer or sequence of transformers.
 The underlying Ballet framework is then responsible for thoroughly validating submitted features and collecting individual features from the file system into an executable feature engineering pipeline.
-Though potential contributors to a Ballet project can hack on the repository directly using their preferred toolchain, we also facilitate a workflow that meets data scientists "where they are" in terms of development environment, allowing repositories to be launched using Binder into an interactive Jupyter Lab environment.
+Though potential contributors to a Ballet project can hack on the repository directly using their preferred tooling, we also facilitate a workflow that meets data scientists "where they are" in terms of development environment, allowing repositories to be launched using Binder into an interactive Jupyter Lab environment.
 Data scientists can develop features within the notebook and then submit them to the underlying project using